 In the ever-changing world of work, some things remain constant.
 The need for close collaboration with our colleagues is one of these.
 Wherever we’re working from, it’s always important to stay in contact with our workmates so that everyone knows what’s expected of them, and what their responsibilities are.

 Collaboration with colleagues is a great thing.
-It allows us to reach our own potential, as well as helping them reach theirs.
+It allows us to reach our own potential, as well as to help them reach theirs.
 It enables us to develop the skills we have (and to discover skills we didn’t always know we had).
 By working together, we can reach the goals we set for ourselves, whether these are individual objectives or collective ones.
 Any team that works well together is sure to amount to more than the mere sum of its parts.

 The way we collaborate with our workmates, then, is also changing.
 Nobody knows at this stage how all this will look in a few years; it’s quite likely that for many people, the shift to working from home will be a permanent thing (not least as it will allow businesses to cut down on expensive office rents).
 Fortunately, there are various collaboration tools, like video conferencing and video calls, which can help us continue to work alongside colleagues wherever we happen to be physical.